 Processing Your Application

 After submitting your family’s application, your forms will be reviewed for completion.
 You will be contacted at a later date if information is needed to complete your application.
-Once all members’ applications are complete they will be reviewed by our Medical Team and you will be notified of your enrollment status.
+Once all members’ applications are complete they will be reviewed by our review team and you will be notified of your enrollment status.
 Enrollment is based on completion date: first completed, first reserved.

 Unfortunately, North Star Reach may not be able to accommodate all who apply to camp.
 While we would love to be able to welcome everyone, we do have a limit to the available accommodations for families so first completed, first reserved.
 If a session is already full and you apply, you will be notified you have been placed on a waiting list.
 If a reservation becomes available you will be notified.

-Keep in mind that an application must be complete before it is reviewed by our medical team.
+Keep in mind that an application must be complete before it is reviewed by our review team.